frowenz/album-collage-generator/README.md

 ## Usage

+1. Download dependencies:

+        pip3 install pillow requests python-dotenv

-1. Download your last.fm data from [benjaminbenben.com/lastfm-to-csv](https://benjaminbenben.com/lastfm-to-csv/).
+2. Download your last.fm data from [benjaminbenben.com/lastfm-to-csv](https://benjaminbenben.com/lastfm-to-csv/).
 This will generate a CSV file with the following columns:

         Artist, Album, Song, Time Scrobbled

-2. Run the following command to download album covers:
+3. Run the following command to download album covers:

         python3 album_cover_fetch.py YOUR_CSV.CSV NUM_THREADS

-    Replace `YOUR_CSV.CSV` with the path to your downloaded CSV file, and `NUM_THREADS` with the number of worker threads you'd like to use (6-8 threads is a recommended value).
+    Replace `YOUR_CSV.CSV` with the path to your downloaded CSV file, and `NUM_THREADS` with the number of worker threads you'd like to use (6 is the default if unspecified).
 This will download all the album covers into a folder named `album_covers`.

-3. Once all your images are downloaded, it's a good idea to back them up, as the next script is destructive.
+4. Once all your images are downloaded, it's a good idea to back them up, as the next script is destructive.

-4. Run the following command to create the collage:
+5. Run the following command to create the collage:

         python3 image_maker.py